redis/ioredis/README.md

 ## Pub/Sub

-Here is a simple example of the API for publish / subscribe.
+Here is a simple example of the API for publish/subscribe.
 The following program opens two client connections.
-It subscribes to a channel with one connection, and publishes to that channel with the other:
+It subscribes to a channel with one connection and publishes to that channel with the other:

 ```javascript